Portage Health Foundation Research Awards

 If you believe your research addresses issues relevant to advancing human health, and your proposal addresses PHF research awards criteria described above, then we encourage you to submit to mechanisms you are eligible for.
-Please consult REF and CORE guidelines to determine eligibility; each is unique.
-For example, REF-Seed grants are only open to tenure-track faculty and nontenure research faculty within 6 years of initial appointment; REF-IE can be submitted by chairs, deans, center/institute directors; Core Facilities proposals can only be submitted by directors of recognized Core Facilities.
+Please consult REF and SF guidelines to determine eligibility; each is unique.
+For example, REF-Seed grants are only open to tenure-track faculty and nontenure research faculty within 6 years of initial appointment; REF-IE can be submitted by chairs, deans, center/institute directors; Shared Facilities proposals can only be submitted by directors of recognized Shared Facilities.
 Finally, PHF-MC is a new category that is only open to tenured faculty with an active NIH grant and/or a consistent history of external funding with NIH or a related agency.

 No, you are not required to designate your proposal through the PHF research awards mechanism.
-You are free to submit through the established REF and CORE processes, which do not entail the additional 1-pg impact statement and additional PHF requirements (i.e., participation in annual social event with local physicians/clinicians).
+You are free to submit through the established REF and SF processes, which do not entail the additional 1-pg impact statement and additional PHF requirements (i.e., participation in annual social event with local physicians/clinicians).
 However, given the estimated commitment from the VPR (~$110,000/year) and the PHF match (~$110,000/year), it is unlikely that additional health-oriented proposals will be funded through the normal process due to anticipated needs to fund other strategic areas across campus with limited funds (i.e., water, energy, transportation, computing, etc).
 Note that there is not a mid-career category for established REF processes, so PHF-MC is unique to health-oriented research at this time.

-If my research entails some health-oriented dimension, but my primary goal is to submit a NSF grant, should I submit my proposal through the PHF research awards program or the existing REF or Core Facilities program?
+If my research entails some health-oriented dimension, but my primary goal is to submit a NSF grant, should I submit my proposal through the PHF research awards program or the existing REF or Shared Facilities program?